21 Jun 2021

 Holden Beach Turtle Watch (aka Turtle Patrol)

 We had a visit with Pat Cusak, Program Coordinator with the Holden Beach Turtle Watch, so we could teach you about these amazing ocean creatures.
-The Holden Beach Turtle Watch is a non-profit conservation organization that is staffed by 65 volunteer members.
+The Holden Beach Turtle Watch is a non-profit conservation organization, founded in 1989 with a few volunteers and has grown to 85 volunteer members.
+There is a $5,000 scholarship at UNCW-Wilmington in the name of Judith Bryant, the founding member of the group.
 Overseen by the North Carolina Wildlife Resources Commission, the Turtle Patrol monitors and protects the Holden Beach sea turtle population.
-Cusak has been working with turtles for 13 years, and you can tell by speaking with him that he is really passionate about the work he and the Turtle Watch do for sea turtles.
+Cusak has been working with turtles for 14 years, and you can tell by speaking with him that he is really passionate about the work he and the Turtle Watch do for sea turtles.

 Sea Turtles Nesting on the Beach